Jorge Enrique Lage

 Jorge Enrique Lage (Havana, 1979) is a Cuban novelist and short story writer.
-He is also the editor of the magazine El cuentero and the publishing house Caja China of the Onelio Jorge Cardoso Literary Training Center.
+He was the editor of the magazine El cuentero and the publishing house Caja China of the Onelio Jorge Cardoso Literary Training Center.
+He also worked as an editor for Hypermedia Magazine.

 Jorge Lage is the grandson of Iris Davila, a famous Cuban radio-plays novelist.
-Formed as a biochemist at Universidad de la Habana (1999-2003), he quit the biosciences right after graduating with honors for pursuing a career as a writer.
+Formed as a biochemist at Universidad de la Habana (1999-2003), he quit the biosciences right after graduating with honors to pursue a career as a writer.
+Science fiction has been a recurring genre in his work.

 His stories have appeared in anthologies and magazines in Cuba and abroad.